Insurance Day is part of Maritime Intelligence

 London

-Joshua is our London-based news reporter.
+Joshua is a London-based senior reporter.
 Before joining Lloyd’s List, he worked on various b2b publications at Russell Publishing, including as Editor of New Food.

 Joshua holds a History and German degree from the University of Sheffield and is a long-suffering Sheffield United fan.